 In Chile, prices for petroleum-based fuels are set freely by the market.
-A Specific Excise Tax (Impuesto Específico para Combustibles, IEC) is levied on diesel and transport fuels such as gasoline, LPG and compressed natural gas.
+A Specific Excise Tax (Impuesto Específico para Combustibles, IEC) is levied on transport fuels such as gasoline, liquefied petroleum gas (LPG), compressed natural gas, and diesel.
+The latter can be recovered as credit in industrial activities, applicable only for road use.
 The tax rates are expressed in UTM (Unidad Tributaria Mensual), an inflation-tracking currency unit.
 The IEC has a fixed and a variable component.
-The floating component was implemented in 2011 and increases or decreases the final rate of the IEC, in order to reduce price volatility for final consumers Domestic kerosene is covered by the Fondo de Estabilización de Precios del Petróleo (FEPP), described in the following section.
+The floating component was implemented in 2011 and increases or decreases the final rate of the IEC, in order to reduce price volatility for final consumers.
+Domestic kerosene is covered by the Fondo de Estabilización de Precios del Petróleo (FEPP), described in the following section.
+However, the low level of taxes keep end-user fuel prices relatively low compared to other IEA countries.

-Total support for fossil fuels in Chile by support indicator (left) and fuel type (right)
+Total support for fossil fuels in Chile by support indicator (left) and fuel type (right), in USD (nominal)